fagossa/play-prometheus/Readme.md

 }
 ```

 Just in case, don't forget to add the following script to your `build.sbt`

 ```
 javaOptions in Universal ++= Seq( "-Dpidfile.path=/dev/null"
 )
 ```

-The application inside the container is no able to start as the play! app always has the same PID.
+This is a workaroung as the application inside the container is no able to restart because the play app always has the same PID.

 ## Prometheus targets